 (Part 2 of a Series on Debriefing and Continuous Improvement)

-As I’ve networked or shared experiences with countless veterans who’ve transitioned to private sector leadership roles, one of our most common observations and frustrations is always “Yeah, these guys can’t handle a Debrief”.
+As I’ve networked or shared experiences with countless veterans who’ve transitioned to private sector leadership roles, one of our most common observations and frustrations is always “the concept of Debriefing is almost antithetical to U.S. business culture.”

 Debriefing after every mission or significant event is a cultural component of today’s professional military.
 It’s not just a training thing, or something that happens when a mission doesn’t go well.
-Debriefing is at the core of our military’s culture of continuous improvement.
+Debriefing is at the core of high-performance military teams’ culture of continuous improvement.

 Aren’t the stakes just as high with your business model?
-Can you afford to repeat costly mistakes, or treat symptoms versus the root cause of problems?
+Can you afford to repeat costly mistakes, or treat symptoms versus the identifying and addressing the root cause of problems?
 Are you reinforcing positive behavior or newly discovered best practices?
 What IS your catalyst for creating a continuous improvement culture?

 I’ve mentioned debriefing in several previous posts, and have implemented programs with several clients.
 In this piece I’ll review a few tips for how to begin instituting Debriefing into your routine operations and company culture.

-Got Change Management?
-A conscious change management approach should be considered as you implement Debriefing.
-This is change that can freak a lot of people out.
-The senior member of your group must work as an active and visible executive sponsor.
+Change Management is Key A conscious change management approach should be considered as you implement Debriefing.
+Instituting the transparency and humility within a Debriefing culture can freak a lot of people out.
+The senior member of your group must work as an active and visible executive sponsor and take accountability for this type of chace.
 Smart communication, resistance management and reinforcement plans should be developed, based on the change management methodology your company employs.

 Identify Problems and Solve Them to Root Cause Debriefing is about acknowledging results, both good and bad, and asking a relentless series of “Why” questions.
 For Debriefing to be accepted and successful, solving identified problems to their root cause and putting solutions in place to correct for them will prove critical.
 Real solutions will create visible benefits and earn buy-in from the team.